irfan61802/Face-Mask-Detection/README.md

 ### 4. Training

-The final layers I added to fine tune these models included:
+The final layers I added to fine-tune these models included:
 - Flatten layer
 - Dense layer with 1024 Neurons and reli activation function
 - Dropout layer with a rate of 0.5